CLA’s One Million Readers summer challenge helps engage even more community members with your summer programs!

 - help adults model good reading habits for youth.

-The more people who take part in summer reading, the greater impact our programs will have.
+The more people who take part in library summer reading, learning and exploration programs, the greater impact your programs will have.

 Why one million summer reading sign-ups?

-Summer reading programs help prevent summer learning loss.
-They offer dynamic learning opportunities for all ages, build community, and encourage and enable children, teens, and adults to read all summer long.
-The more people who take part in summer reading, the greater impact we will have.
+Summer reading, learning and exploration programs help prevent summer learning loss.
+They offer dynamic learning opportunities for all ages, build community, and encourage and enable children, teens, and adults to read and explore all summer long.
+The more people who take part in summer programs, the greater impact we will have.

 How libraries can get involved